Jazvie/llm_dojo/README.md

 2. Solve theorems independently (as defender)
 3. All proofs verified deterministically through the Lean REPL

-This is a CLI benchmark for comparing LLM math reasoning.
-No web server, no simulation modes—just deterministic Lean-grounded verification.
+This is a CLI benchmark for comparing LLM math reasoning via Lean-grounded verification.

 ## Game Rules